 - Ikea, the biggest furniture company, outsources the manufacturing of their furniture to China to save on costs and increase profitability.

 There are outsourcing processes that are specific to a certain task or an internal procedure, something more known as process-specific outsourcing.
 It has become common in the industry to contract an external service provider that specializes in a particular service.

 For example, a retail service can outsource their delivery services to a particular company, especially for their international shipping.
-This type of offshore outsource method usually have a very comprehensive contract which includes detailed things like the delivery timeline, product costs, and customer contacts.
+This type of offshore outsource method usually has a very comprehensive contract which includes detailed things like the delivery timeline, product costs, and customer contacts.

-Offshoring or offshore outsourcing simply means contracting a part of your business process in another country, which is a strategy to lower labor expenses.
+Offshoring or offshore outsourcing simply means contracting a part of your business process in another country, which is a strategy to lower labour expenses.
 There are other countries that require cheap costs to finish a certain task compared to doing it locally.
 In addition, offshoring is also done to tap the global skills offered by other countries as well as enter new markets in the hopes of becoming global.

 Nearshoring lies between offshoring and reshoring business functions.
 Instead of bringing back the outsourced services from a far-away country locally, some companies choose to move their business operations to the geographically close countries.
-Its main purpose is to improve services by lessening the allotted time for shipping and time delays, which are common issues in offshoring, while still cutting costs by finding the nearest country where labor services are cheaper than doing processes locally.
+Its main purpose is to improve services by lessening the allotted time for shipping and time delays, which are common issues in offshoring, while still cutting costs by finding the nearest country where labour services are cheaper than doing processes locally.

 Basically, this type of outsourcing combines the benefits of reshoring and offshoring, as well as combating the risks of both.